Wheeling, Illinois: Incorporation and post-incorporation

-On June 18, 1894, Wheeling was incorporated into a village through a special election held at the Union Hotel.
+On June 18, 1894, Wheeling was incorporated as a village through a special election held at the Union Hotel.
 Forty-three people voted in favor and three voted against.
+On July 18, 1894, another election was held to officially elect a Village President, six trustees, a Police Magistrate, and a Village Clerk.
 Incorporation was needed to enforce existing ordinances and control illegal activities.
+Wheeling was struggling to control railroad workers who would go to taverns and drink.
+By incorporating, they were able to arrest them until they sobered up.